Rev. Jon Thompson will be appointed as the Ozarks District Superintendent this June. He will replace Rev. Lynn Dyke, who is retiring.

 Prior to serving West Plains Thompson has also been on mission trips to Morales, Mexico, but most of his volunteering in mission work came from taking part in Conference youth work camp mission experiences for 14 years.
 He saw the district youth group in the Poplar Bluff/Sikeston area build from zero to about 80 youth.

-Thompson has served on the District Committee on Ministry in the Gateway Central, Mid-State and Ozarks districts, and has served on the Missouri Conference Board of Ordained Ministry.
-He lead Healthy Church Initiative workshops, working with David Hyatt.
+Thompson has served on the District Committee on Ministry in the Gateway Central, Mid-State and Ozarks districts and has served on the Missouri Conference Board of Ordained Ministry.
+He led Healthy Church Initiative workshops, working with David Hyatt.

 In his free time Thompson likes hunting, fishing and kayaking.
 He and his wife Nona have two sons and four grandchildren, all of whom live in the West County St. Louis metro area.